Chart Color Schemes

 Cultural Diversity

-Isabella Plains had a higher cultural diversity than most local markets, with 23.6% of its population born overseas and 20.8% speaking a language other than English at home.
-Christianity was the predominant religion in Isabella Plains, comprising 47.8% of its population.
-Notably, the 'Other' category comprised 2.3%, which was higher than the Australian Capital Territory average of 1%.
+Isabella Plains, surveyed in June 2016, had a higher cultural diversity than most local markets, with 23.6% of its population born overseas and 20.8% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 47.8% of Isabella Plains' population as of June 2016.
+The 'Other' category showed an overrepresentation in Isabella Plains, comprising 2.3% compared to 1.0% across Australian Capital Territory.

 Frequently Asked Questions - Diversity